Google Doc Phishing Email

 If the user logs in on the fake Google Drive site, their username and password are sent to a compromised web server.
 The page will redirect to an actual Google Docs document.
 The user may not notice anything suspicious, but logging in could have big consequences for their bank account.

-In the example posted (click on the thumbnail to view the example), the sender is urging the recepient to click on the Google Doc.
+In the example posted, the sender is urging the recipient to click on the Google Doc.

-Phishing Tip: To avoid becoming a victim of a phishing attack (it's when scammers try to obtain people's personal and financial information), never click on a link or attachment in an email from a sender you don't recognize.
+Phishing Tip: To avoid becoming a victim of a phishing attack (when scammers try to obtain people's personal and financial information), never click on a link or attachment in an email from a sender you don't recognize.